lowRISC/qemu/docs/opentitan/earlgrey.md

   * Manage clock dividers, groups, hints, software configurable clocks
   * Propagate clock signals from source (AST, ...) to devices
   * Hint management and measurement are not implemented
-* OTP controller
-  * read-only features only, ECC is ignored
 * Entropy Src
    * test/health features are not supported
    * AES CTR not supported (uses xoroshiro128++ reseeded from entropy src)